pupilfirst/wd301-scripts/react-app-state/intro-to-usereducer/README.md

 We can do the same thing with `useReducer` by providing the initial value as a second argument to the `use reducer ` hook.
 So in our case, our state is going to start off as an object with **an empty projects list** and **isLoading set to false**.

 Now these are similarities between two hooks.
 But, next we will focus on the differences.
-1. Whenever we make use of the `useState` hook, we're going to call you state multiple times for each individual piece of state we want to declare.
-As you've already seen, we have one state variable called **projects**, and another is `isLoading`.
+1. Whenever we make use of the `useState` hook, we're going to call `useState` multiple times for each individual piece of state we want to declare.
+As you've already seen, we have one state variable called **`projects`**, and another is `isLoading`.
 And we usually try to keep these pieces of state as simple as possible.
 So they will be hopefully a number, a string, some very simple value.

-But when we make use of useReducer, we do the opposite.
+But when we make use of `useReducer`, we do the opposite.
 We try to create just one single state variable and we call it **state**.
 That's what we did just a moment ago.
 We created a piece of state, we call it very simply **state**.
 And we make that state variable an **object**, so that object can have many different properties inside of it, like:
 ```js
 {
   projects: [],
   isLoading: true
 }
 ```
 So here we are taking all the state properties that are required to make our component work correctly, and we're combining it all together into one single object.
-So this means that when we call the useReducer right now, we get back that state variable that is an object.
-And it's going to have properties like projects, which is going to be an empty array, because that's what our initial value is right now by default.
+So this means that when we call the `useReducer` right now, we get back that state variable that is an object.
+And it's going to have properties like `projects`, which is going to be an empty array, because that's what our initial value is right now by default.
 And it's going to have a `isLoading` set to `false`.

 So now inside our component, if we ever want to get access to the projects, we can refer to `state.projects`.